 It is important to go to a professional for this rather than rely on advice on the internet for example as there is different advice given based on the size of an estate and the type of assets it includes.
 In order to find an estate planner or financial adviser, you can search in a directory where there are qualified professionals like this one.

 Alternatively, finding trusted reviews for professionals online or going by word of mouth could be great ways to find the right estate planner you need.
+And with the right one they may be able to come up with unthought of ways of avoiding tax such as business property relief.

 4: Create a plan to minimise tax